Western Michigan University

 - Ph.D., McGill University

-Dr. Natalio Ohanna is an associate professor and the graduate advisor in the Department of Spanish and affiliated faculty in the Medieval Institute and in the Global and International Studies Program at Western Michigan University.
+Dr. Natalio Ohanna is an associate professor in the Department of Spanish and affiliated faculty in the Medieval Institute and in the Global and International Studies Program at Western Michigan University.
 He is also a co-founder of the University Center for the Humanities.